Wing Chun Online Glossary

-Tan Sao (Dispersing Hand)
+Tan Sao (Dispersing Arm)

 Tan Sao, often translated as "Dispersing Hand" or "Palm Up Hand," is a fundamental technique in Wing Chun kung fu.
 It serves as both a defensive and offensive movement, designed to efficiently deflect incoming attacks while simultaneously creating opportunities for counterstrikes.
 The Tan Sao is characterized by a palm-up position with the arm extended forward, forming a triangular structure that disperses the opponent's energy away from the practitioner's centerline.The effectiveness of Tan Sao lies in its dynamic nature.